THIS WEBPAGE IS AVAILABLE

 We can see some wonderful resonant echoes of another great prayer to our Lady, the Hail Mary, at work here.
 (The Memorare comes to mind as well.)
 In each prayer we implore our Blessed Mother (pictured at left in this painting by the Italian painter Taddeo Gaddi) to assist us with the graces and intercession we need in securing our salvation.

 Keep in mind that, contrary to a tragically mistaken notion among some Christians, we are not showing idolatry towards Mary in these prayers.
 She as our Blessed Mother is also our Blessed Mediator with her divine Son.
+She is clearly an intercessor, not an interloper!
 We pray not just to Mary but through her as well, to Jesus.

 Two great lines in scripture help sum up her essential role in salvation history: The first comes during the wedding feast at Cana when she instructs the waiters right before her Son turns water into wine to “do whatever he tells you” (John 2:5).
 (These words before our Lord’s first public miracle are, as Bishop Fulton Sheen once pointed out, her last spoken words in the Gospels.
 They make a fitting motto for her.)